kumahq/kuma-website/docs/docs/1.4.x/deployments/multi-zone.md

       advertisedPort: 10000 # a port which other zones can use to consume this zone-ingress" > ingress-dp.yaml
     ```

-4. Apply the ingress config, passing the IP address of the remote control plane to `cp-address`:
+4. Apply the ingress config, passing the IP address of the zone control plane to `cp-address`:

     ```
     kuma-dp run \